Borna Sosa: Crystal Palace

+Loan to 1.
+FC Köln

+On 1 September 2026, Sosa joined Bundesliga club 1.
+FC Köln on loan.

 International career

 Sosa represented Croatia at the 2015 UEFA Under-17 Euro and the 2015 FIFA U-17 World Cup.
 In May 2018, he was named in Zlatko Dalić's preliminary 32-man squad for the 2018 World Cup in Russia, but did not make the final 23.
 He was named in Nenad Gračan's squad for the UEFA Under-21 Euro 2019 and Igor Bišćan's squad for the UEFA Under-21 Euro 2021.
 However, he was ruled out of the latter squad at the last minute due to a knee injury.

 On 7 May 2021, it was reported by Sportske novosti and Sky Sport that Sosa was given German citizenship, on Germany coach Joachim Löw's initiative, through his mother Vesna who was born and raised in Berlin, and was expected to represent Germany at the UEFA Euro 2020.
 A day later, on 8 May, Sosa himself confirmed the information to 24sata.
 However, on 11 May, Oliver Bierhoff, the technical director of the German Football Association, announced that Sosa is ineligible to play for Germany according to the FIFA rules.
 Two days later, on 13 May, Sosa issued an official apology to the Croatian public, Croatia national team fans and the Croatian Football Federation via the Federation's website.

 Sosa earned his first call-up to the national team on 16 August 2021, ahead of the September World Cup qualifiers against Russia, Slovakia and Slovenia.
 He made his debut on 1 September in a goalless draw against Russia, being named in the starting lineup.
 On 14 November, in the crucial qualifier against the same opponent, Sosa caused Fyodor Kudryashov's own goal, leading to Croatia's 1–0 victory and qualification for the World Cup.
 On 22 September 2022, he scored his debut goal for the national team in a 2–1 Nations League victory over Denmark.